cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/kustomize/README.md

         apps/imdb/kustomize/prod/overlays/1.0.1/
 ```

-- Verify that clusters from a beta group were affected by `kic cicd` run from the previous steps
+- Verify that clusters from a beta group were affected by `kic cicd` execution from the previous steps

 ```bash